Chemical Dependency Professionals of Washington State Bylaws

 Unless otherwise limited by the Articles of Incorporation:

 A. The corporation shall provide indemnification.
 Including advances of expenses to an officer, employee or agent of the corporation to the same extent that it may indemnify directors, pursuant to the Article except that Section of this Article shall not apply to any person other than director, and

 B. The Board, in addition, shall have the power to indemnify a member who is not a director, as well as employees and agents of the corporation who are not directors to such extent, consistent with law, as may be provided by the Articles of Incorporation, these Bylaws, general or specific, general or specific action of the Board of Directors, or by contract.

-The Board shall have power to purchase and maintain insurance on behalf of any person who is or was a director, officer, employee or agent of the corporation or is or was serving at the request of the corporation or membership, partnership, joint venture, trust, other enterprise, or employee benefit plan against any liability asserted against him and incurred by him in any such capacity or arising out of his status as such, against such liability under the provisions of this Article.
+The Board shall have power to purchase and maintain insurance on behalf of any person who is or was a director, officer, employee or agent of the corporation or is or was serving at the request of the corporation or membership, partnership, joint venture, trust, other enterprise, or employee benefit plan against any liability asserted against him/her and incurred by him/her in any such capacity or arising out of his/her status as such, against such liability under the provisions of this Article.

 Any indemnification of a director in accordance with this Article, including any payment or reimbursement of expenses, shall be reported to the membership with the notice of the next annual meeting or prior thereto in a written report containing a brief description of the proceedings involving the director being indemnified and the nature and extent of such indemnification.

 There shall be an Annual Meeting of CDPWS at approximately the same time each year, the time to be set by the Executive Committee.
 There shall be at least sixty (60) days notice of Annual Meetings.